inesortega/neuralGAM/README.md

 ## Sample usage

 In the following example, we use synthetic data to showcase the performance of neuralGAM by fitting a model with a single layer with 1024 units.
+The complete documentation is available on the [project's webpage]([url](https://inesortega.github.io/neuralGAM/))

 ```
 n <- 24500